-Minoring in Spanish involves the study of how to speak, write and read the Spanish language.
-In addition to learning grammar, syntax and vocabulary, you will study literature written in Spanish, including the literature of Latin America and Latino communities in the United States.
-You’ll gain valuable communication, language and leadership skills as you take 24 credit hours toward a Spanish minor in conjunction with a different bachelor’s degree major.
+Minoring in Spanish involves the study of how to speak, write, and read the Spanish language using a communicative approach.
+In addition to learning grammar, syntax, and vocabulary, you will study the history, culture, and literature of Latin America, Spain, and Latino communities in the United States.
+You’ll gain valuable communication, language, and leadership skills as you take 24 credit hours toward a Spanish minor in conjunction with a different bachelor’s degree major.
 You’ll also experience real learning beyond the classroom, with study abroad opportunities if you are interested in a full cultural immersion or with a nearby internship.
-Because we design our Spanish program to be responsive to the exact needs of the marketplace, it will be a relevant minor because Spanish proficiency is increasingly appearing in job descriptions as a desired or required qualification.
-It can increase your employability for a variety of opportunities in education, business, government, legal advocacy, journalism, tourism, agriculture, healthcare and other fields.
+As Spanish proficiency is increasingly appearing in job descriptions as a desired or required qualification, our minor is designed to be responsive to the exact needs of the marketplace.
+It can increase your employability for a variety of opportunities in education, business, government, legal advocacy, journalism, tourism, agriculture, healthcare, and other fields.